Yes, I want to retire by 40, at the latest! Right now, as of May 2018, I am 32 years old, so that gives me 8 years to achieve my goal.

 - Save more of my rent allowance by living with housemates and/or living in a cheaper part of the city.

-- Earn more money (providing more CV and cover letter services, working longer during the summer holidays, writing a book about my story and how to become an Empowered Expat Teacher- Personally, Professionally, and Financially (due September 2018!)
+- Earn more money (providing more CV and cover letter services, working longer during the summer holidays, writing a book, “How to Become an Empowered Expat Teacher- Personally, Professionally, and Financially.”
+Read more about that here!

 Why don’t you calculate your own retirement number?
 Then you can project how long you need to work and how much you need to save to retire comfortably!
 I hope this post has inspired you to start thinking about your own retirement plans.